sporedata/xblock-vimeo/README.md

 -----

 1. Make sure you have `tox` installed.
+2. Create and activate a virtualenv environment for the [python version](tox.ini) you want to test.
-2. Run the tox tests using the `tox` command.
+3. Run the tox tests using the `tox` command.

 Installing on DevStack
 -----